mcaceresb/stata-gtools/docs/index.md

 - `gcollapse (mean) pre_* (count) count_* = pre_*, by(byvars)`
 - Have some type of coding standard for the base (coding style)
 - Add `Var`, `kurtosis`, `skewness`
+- Add option to `gtop` to display top X results in alpha order
+- Clean exit from `gcollapse`, `gegen` on error.
+- Print # of missings for gegen

 License
 -------